hushell/pmf_cvpr22/README.md

 ```
 python main.py --output outputs/your_experiment_name --dataset meta_dataset --data-path /path/to/meta-dataset/ --num_workers 4 --base_sources aircraft cu_birds dtd ilsvrc_2012 omniglot fungi vgg_flower quickdraw --epochs 100 --lr 5e-4 --arch dino_small_patch16 --dist-eval --device cuda:0 --fp16
 ```
 The minimum GPU memory is 24GB.
-The logging file `outputs/your_experiment_name/log.txt` can be used to monitor model performance.
+The logging file `outputs/your_experiment_name/log.txt` can be used to monitor model performance (as you can check it remotely).

 ### On Meta-Dataset with ImageNet only
 Just replace `--base_sources ...` by `--base_sources ilsvrc_2012`.